Wan Zaharulnizam Zakaria

-Wan Zaharulnizam bin Wan Zakaria (born 8 May 1991) is a Malaysian professional footballer who plays as a winger.
-He is an exciting prospect.
-He is known for his ability to dribble.
+Wan Zaharulnizam bin Wan Zakaria (born 8 May 1991) is a Malaysian footballer who plays as a winger for Kelantan WTS.

 Club career

 Early career

-Zaharul began his football career playing for Kelantan President's Cup team in 2010 at age 20 before been discovered by Ong Kim Swee to play in Harimau Muda.
-Zaharul, or better known by his nickname 'Kecik' due to his small stature, has been in the Harimau Muda's setup since 2010, beginning with Harimau Muda B and promoted to Harimau Muda A in 2011.
+Zaharul began his football career playing for Kelantan President's Cup team in 2010 at age 20, before been discovered by Ong Kim Swee to play for Harimau Muda.
+He has been in the Harimau Muda setup since 2010, beginning with Harimau Muda B and promoted to Harimau Muda A in 2011.

 F.C.
 Ryūkyū

-Malaysian media reported in early March 2012 that Zaharul, along with teammate Zack Haikal is to attend trial with Japan Football League side F.C.
+Malaysian media reported in early March 2012 that Zaharul, along with teammate Zack Haikal, were to attend trial with Japan Football League side F.C.
 Ryūkyū after impressing the Japanese side talent spotter during Malaysia's 2–0 defeat to Japan in the 2012 Olympic qualifiers match in Tosu.
 They successfully completed the 2-week trial with the Japanese club in July.

-In March 2013, Zack Haikal was officially offered a two-year contract, but Zaharul did not.
+In March 2013, Zack Haikal was officially offered a two-year contract, but Zaharul was not.
 Instead, 19-year-old Nazirul Naim was offered a contract instead.